mchen725/DD_APM/README.md

 <img src='docs/parameters.png' width=800>

 ## Acknowledgement
-Our code is built upon [MTT](https://github.com/GeorgeCazenavette/mtt-distillation).
+Our code is built upon [MTT](https://github.com/GeorgeCazenavette/mtt-distillation) and [DC](https://github.com/VICO-UoE/DatasetCondensation).

 ## Citation
 If you find our code useful for your research, please cite our paper.